Pultruded fiberglass profiles

 Fiberglass products are electrically non-conductive and can be produced with non-skid surfaces to provide a safe work environment for employees.

-In terms of weight, FRP profiles are two-thirds the weight of aluminum and a quarter the weight of steel.
-Crews that are used to dealing with heavy steel beams or wood poles will find FRP profiles much easier to work with.
+In terms of weight, FRP profiles are two-thirds as heavy as aluminum and a quarter as heavy as steel.
+Crews accustomed to working with heavy steel beams or wood poles will find FRP profiles much easier to work with.

 Attractive Replacement for Metals

-When a fiberglass profile can resolve the issues associated with using metal in an application, then it becomes an excellent replacement material.
-Depending on the application, fiberglass can provide customers with advantages including:
+When a fiberglass profile can resolve the issues associated with metal use in an application, it becomes an excellent replacement material.
+Depending on the application, fiberglass can provide customers with advantages, including:

 • corrosion resistance